[Column] Only democracy can fight epidemics

 Chinese doctors, who talked about the virus were harassed and told to remain silent.
 Precious time was lost.

-Taiwan's government, which had heard informally from about the virus, started checking plane passengers from Wuhan from 31 January onwards.
+Taiwan's government, which had heard informally about the virus, started checking plane passengers from Wuhan from 31 January onwards.

 But the authorities in Wuhan suppressed reporting of new cases in order not to disturb a session of the local people's congress.
 Wuhan's main newspaper did not mention the virus on its front page for two weeks.